lndecastro/AICofounder/EAIBS/Module4_Plan_to_Pitch.md

 ```

 This "outsider's read" is one of the most valuable things a well-briefed AI cofounder can
-give you — a clear-eyed synthesis of everything you have built, from a fresh perspective.
+give you: a clear-eyed synthesis of everything you have built, from a fresh perspective.

----

 ## 4.1 The Art of Entrepreneurial Storytelling

 A pitch is not a summary of your business plan.
-It is a story — one that makes a specific
+It is a story, one that makes a specific
 audience feel the urgency of the problem, believe in the uniqueness of your solution, and want
 to be part of your journey.
 The most technically sound business plan, delivered as a dry
 recitation of facts, will lose to a mediocre plan told as a compelling narrative.